 (b) annex or exhibit to the affidavit a copy of any such notice.

 [Rule 9.2A inserted: Gazette 12 Aug 2008 p.
-3539-41.]
+3539-41; amended: SL 2021/121 r.
+24.]

 9.3.
-Remuneration of provisional liquidator (Corporations Act s.
-473(2)) (Form 16)
+Remuneration of provisional liquidator (Insolvency Practice Schedule s.
+60-16) (Form 16)

-(1) This rule applies to an application by a provisional liquidator of a company for an order under section 473(2) of the Corporations Act determining the provisional liquidator’s remuneration.
+(1) This rule applies in relation to an application by a provisional liquidator of a company for a determination under the Insolvency Practice Schedule section 60-16(1) of the remuneration the provisional liquidator is entitled to receive.

 (2) The application must be made by interlocutory process in the winding-up proceeding.

-(3) At least 21 days before filing the interlocutory process seeking the order, the provisional liquidator must serve a notice in accordance with Form 16 of the provisional liquidator’s intention to apply for the order, and a copy of any affidavit on which the provisional liquidator intends to rely, on the following persons —
+(3) At least 21 days before filing the interlocutory process seeking the determination, the provisional liquidator must serve a notice in accordance with Form 16 of the provisional liquidator’s intention to apply for the determination, and a copy of any affidavit on which the provisional liquidator intends to rely, on the following persons —

 (a) any liquidator (except the provisional liquidator) of the company;